 The current account shows the inflow and outflow of goods and services into a country as well as public and private investment earnings.
 It also shows the trade of goods, which includes goods like raw materials and manufactured goods that are bought, sold, or given away (possibly in the form of aid), as credits and debits.
 Services include revenue from the travel and tourism sector, transportation (like the tax that ships passing through Egypt's Suez Canal are required to pay), engineering, business service fees (like those from lawyers or management consulting, for example), and royalties from patents and copyrights.
 A country's balance of trade (BOT) consists of both goods and services.
 The BOT is sometimes the greatest part of a country's balance of payments because it takes into account all imports and exports.
 A country's trade balance determines whether it exports more goods than it imports or if it imports more goods than it exports.
+The current account also reflects dividend payments from income-producing assets like equities.
 The last component of the current account is unilateral transfers.
 The majority of these credits come from direct foreign aid as well as worker remittances, or the money that citizens who work abroad send home.